-We’re all probably guilty of listening to music too loud in our headphones at one point or another.
-Listening to our headphones at a reasonable level and taking regular breaks will increase the longevity of our hearing; reduce ear fatigue, and improve the quality of our listening experiences now and into the future.
+We're all probably guilty of listening to music too loud in our headphones at one point or another.
+Listening to our headphones at a reasonable level and taking regular breaks will increase the longevity of our hearing, reduce ear fatigue, and improve the quality of our listening experiences now and in the future.

 For reference, here is a table of dB SPL values for common situations:

 Anything below 0 dB is not perceivable to human ears

 |10 dB SPL||Butterfly swoop|

 |20 db SPL||Rustling of leaves / Quiet whispe|